ch4ot1c/bitcoinjs-lib/README.md

-# BitcoinJS (bitcoinjs-lib)
+# BitcoinJS (bitcoinjs-lib-z)
 [![Build Status](https://travis-ci.org/bitcoinjs/bitcoinjs-lib.png?branch=master)](https://travis-ci.org/bitcoinjs/bitcoinjs-lib)
 [![NPM](https://img.shields.io/npm/v/bitcoinjs-lib.svg)](https://www.npmjs.org/package/bitcoinjs-lib)

 [![js-standard-style](https://cdn.rawgit.com/feross/standard/master/badge.svg)](https://github.com/feross/standard)

-A javascript Bitcoin library for node.js and browsers.
+A javascript Bitcoin & ZKSNARK coin (Bitcoin Private, Zcash, Zclassic, etc.) library for node.js and browsers.

 Released under the terms of the [MIT LICENSE](LICENSE).

+**Work in Progress!
+Do not use in production!**
+> Shoutout to @Karel-3D, @str4d for initial changes

 ## Should I use this in production?
 If you are thinking of using the *master* branch of this library in production, **stop**.